 Read More

-Convalescent plasma can become first-choice treatment for Covid-19
+Convalescent antibodies are getting first-choice for Covid-19 treatment

 Antibodies from blood donated by people who recovered from the illness and hyper-immunoglobulins are becoming treatments of choice for COVID-19, with recombinant polyclonal antibody approaches to follow.
 A group of US academic researchers has sparked a nationwide effort to encourage people who have recovered from COVID-19 to donate plasma, which will be used to treat patients across